pranav-ganesh/tp/docs/DeveloperGuide.md

 User will be prompted with 3 options :
 * Add on Imports
 * Start new with imports
-* No Imports.
+* No Imports

 The following activity diagram summarizes what happens when a user selects either of the 3 options:
   ![CMM behaviour based on user input](images/ImportDecision.png)

-Next few sections will go deeper what CMM does in each case
+The next few sections will go deeper what CMM does in each case

 #### Add On Imports
 - Adds on new valid imports into existing database
     - Valid people need to have the following attributes : Name, Phone, Email filled
     - Every attribute of import person has to follow the type requirements.
 This is handled in CsvUtil and CsvAdaptedPerson
 - Duplicates found in database
-    - As duplicates are often found when adding on to an existing database, it is important to have a clearly defined plan for CMM to handle such cases.
+    - As duplicates are often found when adding on to an existing database, it is important to have a clearly defined plan for CMM to handle such cases
 The following activity diagram summarizes what happens when a duplicate import is encountered:
       ![CMM behaviour when duplicate encountered](images/DuplicateImportDecision.png)